seba-1511/dist_tuto.pth/tuto.md

 ### MPI Backend

 The Message Passing Interface (MPI) is a standardized tool from the field of high-performance computing.
-It allows to do point-to-point and collective communications and was the main inspiration for the interface of `torch.distributed`.
+It allows to do point-to-point and collective communications and was the main inspiration for the API of `torch.distributed`.
 Several implementations of MPI exist (e.g. [Open-MPI](https://www.open-mpi.org/), [MVAPICH2](http://mvapich.cse.ohio-state.edu/), [Intel MPI](https://software.intel.com/en-us/intel-mpi-library)) each optimized for different purposes.
-The advantage of using the MPI backend lies in MPI's wide availability - and high-level of optimization - on large clusters.
+The advantage of using the MPI backend lies in MPI's wide availability - and high-level of optimization - on large computer clusters.
 [Some](https://developer.nvidia.com/mvapich) [recent](https://developer.nvidia.com/ibm-spectrum-mpi) [implementations](http://www.open-mpi.org/) are also able to take advantage of CUDA IPC and GPU Direct technologies in order to avoid memory copies through the CPU.

 Unfortunately, PyTorch's binaries can not include an MPI implementation and we'll have to recompile it by hand.
-Fortunately this process is fairly simple given that upon compilition, PyTorch will look *by itself* for an available MPI implementation.
+Fortunately, this process is fairly simple given that upon compilation, PyTorch will look *by itself* for an available MPI implementation.
 The following steps install the MPI backend, by installing PyTorch [from sources](https://github.com/pytorch/pytorch#from-source).

-1. Create and activate your Anaconda environment, install all the pre-requisites following [the guide](https://github.com/pytorch/pytorch#from-source), but do not run `python setup.py install` yet.
+1. Create and activate your Anaconda environment, install all the pre-requisites following [the guide](https://github.com/pytorch/pytorch#from-source), but do **not** run `python setup.py install` yet.
 2. Choose and install your favorite MPI implementation.
 Note that enabling CUDA-aware MPI might require some additional steps.
-In our case, we'll stick to Open-MPI *without* GPU support: `conda install -c mpi4py openmpi`
+In our case, we'll stick to Open-MPI *without* GPU support: `conda install -c conda-forge openmpi`
 3. Now, go to your cloned PyTorch repo and execute `python setup.py install`.

 In order to test our newly installed backend, a few modifications are required.